jamie begian - news

 (photo by Marcy Begian)

-As mentioned above, I've partnered with Innova records to release "Big Fat Grin."
 Innova, part of the American Composers Forum, is a great label run by artists themselves who work with each project the same way they treat their own; I'm very happy to be part of the Innova family.

 I've put some excerpts of the recording up on my mp3 page for you to checkout.

-Another project I'm very proud to be part of is pulse - a federation of six composers dedicated to writing new music that defies categorization and a cohort of musicians dedicated to playing that music.
+I'm very proud to be part of is pulse - a federation of six composers dedicated to writing new music that defies categorization and a cohort of musicians dedicated to playing that music.

 In 2008 pulse presented a series of performances in collaboration with triocracy at the Brooklyn Lyceum and at Barbes that was also very fun.
 To check out my triocracy piece go to my mp3 page and listen to "Little Brayden Points."